Home

 In 1991 Eliot Coleman and Barbara Damrosch began farming together.
 Their partnership became Four Season Farm.
 They pioneered the idea of producing hardy vegetables all winter long in unheated greenhouses.
 They developed moveable greenhouses to ease the transition from summer production to winter production under the same structure.
 They devised new tools and techniques to make small scale organic vegetable production more efficient.
 Four Season Farm became an internationally known model of successful local food production.

-In 2020 they turned over the management of the farm to Eliot’s daughter, Clara Coleman, who is continuing the farm’s tradition of producing the highest quality vegetables over the longest possible season.
+In December of 2024 they leased the farm and all its equipment to Molly Friedland and Caleb Hawkins of Little Red Flower Truck farm, who are continuing the farm’s tradition of producing the highest quality vegetables over the longest possible season.
 This is Eliot and Barbara’s personal website where they continue to present ideas in a continuing quest to produce the most nutritious food in the most environmentally responsible manner.

 HOW WE FARM